Risk Assessment Training Course

 • Identifying who is at risk and how

-• Vulnerable groups: young workers, pregnant employees, contractors
+• Vulnerable groups: young workers, pregnant employees

 • Prioritising risks for action